What is a DEI Culture?

 • Identify unconscious bias in talent management.
 Ensure all employees have access to the same opportunities and growth.
 You can also create programs to teach employees the importance of DEI in an organization.

-• Listen to all Voices.
+• Listen to all voices.
 Let the employees express how they feel about the company culture and what they expect and want in the organization’s DEI culture.
 Leaders also need to be vulnerable and share their own experiences of how they can make the program successful.

 • Examine the company’s policies and procedures to ensure that they allow all employees to contribute in a meaningful way.
 Ensure your organization strategy and culture incorporates DEI policies, and your goals are concrete, actionable and quantifiable.